ABD Pages

 I've heard the festivals were calculated based on solar events.
 Even though it was a lunar culture?
 Well, let's go with that.
 The equinox is on September 22 and the solstice is on December 21.
 Those are the wrong dates for sure.
 So, what is the mid-point between the autumnal equinox and the winter solstice?
 That's 90 days.
 Well, what is 45 days after September 22?
 November 6.
 Why, that's the wrong date, too!
 Do you see how this game is played?

-I have read some articles that speculate if Samhain was coopted by Catholics at all, it wasn't All Saints Day that replaced it, but Saint Martin's Day (aka Martinmas).
+I have read some articles that speculate if Samhain was coopted by Catholics at all, it wasn't All Saints Day that replaced it but Saint Martin's Day (aka Martinmas).
 Saint Martin's Day, now abandoned, was once the largest festival in that corner of the year.
-Some sources say it was as big before the Protestant Reformation as Christmas is to us now.
+Some sources say it was as big before the Protestant Reformation as Thanksgiving is to us now.
 It was the Protestant Reformation that killed it.
 An interesting proposition!
 But equally difficult to prove out.

 Samhain might have had religious overtones, but its primary focus was harvest.
 It is possible to have a harvest festival with religious overtones and still say it was not a religious day.
 We do as much every year at Thanksgiving.